nikigee/MagicDice/README.md

 In particular it's also useful for level ups as it handles the majority of the tedious updating of a character sheet.

+## Website
+You can now run this tool in your browser at https://nikgo.me/MagicDice

 ## Features
 - HP tracking (character.health.add(x))
 - Simulated Dice (die.r("2d10"))